gx9702/UA-TypeRepository/Core/Part3/DataTypes/OptionSet/readme.md

 <!-- datatype -->
 ## OptionSet
+This abstract Structured DataType is the base DataType for all DataTypes representing a bit mask.
 <!-- end of description -->
 The fields of the OptionSet DataType are defined in the following table: